wyeworks/blog/source/_posts/rails-api-backend-for-backbone.markdown

 Please note that `ApplicationController` inherits from `ActionController::API`.
 Remember that Rails standard applications have their controllers inheriting from `ActionController::Base` instead.

-In case you're interested on turning an existent Rails app into a API-only application, the differences mentioned below are the list of changes that you need to do manually in order to achieve that.
+In case you're interested on turning an existent Rails app into an only API application, the differences mentioned below are the list of changes that you need to do manually in order to achieve that.

 ### Scaffolding the Todo resource